- Spacious interior

 Minivans are hardly paragons for style, but the Odyssey changed that.

 A few years in, we still have good feelings for the Honda van’s look, which was updated in 2018.
-We give a 6 with one point above average for its exterior.
-(Read more about how we rate cars.)
+We give it a 6 with one point above average for its exterior.

 Choose your (family) fighter: The Odyssey shares many styling cues with the Pilot crossover and Ridgeline pickup because they share similar platforms.